String Manipulation Functions

 Converts binary data to a string.

-is false or not provided), the binary data must be valid UTF-8.
-If the data contains invalid UTF-8 sequences, E_INVARG
+By default (allow_lossy is false or not provided), the binary data must be valid UTF-8.
+If the data contains invalid UTF-8 sequences, E_INVARG is raised.

 binary_to_str(b"Hello") ⇒ "Hello"